 The photographs and inscriptions in this database were taken and collected under the auspices of our predecessor organization, Holy Cross Cemetery Trust (HCCT), which has provided the funding needed to make the data available to the public on this website.
 We express our gratitude to HCCT.

 Each successful search of the database produces a link to a photograph of the corresponding headstone and a reproduction of the inscription(s) on it, together with a “Plot ID” showing the location of the stone in the cemetery.
 A “Plot ID” includes three numbers.
 The first number indicates the section (1 of 5) of the cemetery in which the burial occurred.
-The second number indicates the row and the third shows the plot number within the row.
-In the near future, we intend to add a map of the cemetery, showing where each of the five sections is located.
+The second number indicates the row (numbered from west to east within each section) and the third shows the plot number within the row (running from north to south within the row).

 If you see any errors in the database, please notify us of them by email at email@example.com.